-My biggest pet peeve these days is tablet commercials.
+Tablet commercials are my biggest pet peeve.
 All of them feel similar: inspirational soundtrack and images of a person using a tablet – filled with hope and potential.
 Heck would I know if it’s promoting an iPad, a Nexus, a Galaxy Tab, or Kindle Fire.
 Commercials that don’t clarify what’s been promoted won’t drive sales.

 Lastly, the ad has to explain the product benefit AND produce evidence why they can back up that claim.
 It’s not enough to say that you've got an ad for Coca-Cola, Camry, or Charmin.
 An ad should tell consumers why they should choose their brand over the competition.

 Take Volvo for example.
 You buy a Volvo because their cars are safer than others.
 They invented the seat belt and reinforce their car with the strongest steel possible.
 If you’re in the market for a safe, family car, it’s Volvo all the way.

 I've scoured the web for 2015 Super Bowl commercials.
 Keep your eye out for these three ads: